Attested: ND: Othona, Othonae; Bede Ythancaestir

 Where: Bradwell, Essex, a Saxon Shore fort at TM033081.

 Name origin: Oth- (or ož-) was a common prefix of OE words (a precursor of out-) and the final –ona makes best sense related to Latin onus 'cargo'.
 This would imply that Othona, located at the outer (north-eastern) edge of the Dengie peninsula, was involved in exporting agricultural produce to the Continent.
 The name, as recorded, is uninterpretable in Celtic.
-We reject –ona or onno 'river', and words for lambing (Welsh oen, OE eanian, English yean, Dutch dialect oonen), and an –en ending (English outen, Dutch buiten) as explanations for the –ona part.
+Also to be considered, but rejected, are –ona or onno 'river', and words for lambing (Welsh oen, OE eanian, English yean, Dutch dialect oonen), and an –en ending (English outen, Dutch buiten) as explanations for the –ona part.